A PATH TO A CAREER AS AN ILLUSTRATOR

 “I can’t afford a graphics display.”
 That is a totally valid circumstance that may be beyond your control.
 But don’t give up!
 While every career has some investment requirements, don’t let that stop you from learning the basics of perspective and primitive-based anatomy.
 Artists have been learning this long before computers came along, so… you can do this with paper and pencil!
 But you should know that, to be competitive and relevant in today’s illustration industry, you’ll likely need to figure out a way to get access to a minimum amount of digital art equipment.
 The sooner you can do this, the sooner you’ll be able to enter the workforce.
 But until then… just draw!

 8) Learn essential applications.
 For beginners who are serious about a career as an illustrator, I recommend learning Clip Studio Paint .
-It’s inexpensive and quickly becoming an industry standard tool for sketching, painting, storyboarding and animating.
+It’s inexpensive and is an industry standard tool for sketching, painting, storyboarding and animating.

 Learn Clip Studio for the Absolute Beginner (LinkedIn)